 Can you recommend a good lawyer?

 Our article on Bangkok law firms has a list of lawyers in specific fields of practice.
 For most general law issues–think personal property and real estate, work permits, or visas, I can put you in touch with a layer I feel comfortable recommending.

 If you have any other questions, or if you’re in a specific situation that requires more details, the fastest way to get an answer is in our Facebook support group, Thailand Starter Kit Community.
 I read all questions posted.
 And if I can’t provide an answer myself, one of the many other knowledgeable readers usually can.

-If you want to get in touch with me, Karsten, please use the form below.
-I don’t bite.
-I love feedback.
-And I read all e-mails–even if I can’t always reply to all the messages I receive.
+If you want to get in touch with use, please use the form below.
+We don’t bite.
+We love feedback.
+And we read all e-mails–even if we can’t always reply to all the messages we receive.